 Wildflower seedlings need protection from a hard frost – below 28 F. The best protection is to start the seeds early enough.
 If they don’t come up right away, it may be because the soil is still too warm.
 Don’t worry if you don’t see tiny leaves for a month.
 If you planted natives they should be fine.

 Every living thing needs water!
-Yes, these are native wildflowers and live with little water, but extra water gives better flowering results.
+Yes, these are natives and live with little water, but extra water gives better flowering results.
 Water two to three times per week as the seeds first germinate.
 Once established, seedlings would appreciate a weekly watering for best show.

-Please do not plant the non-native African daisy (Arctotis venusta).
-It’s seed spread easily and it is becoming an invasive and noxious weed in the desert, pushing out our lovely natives with its toxic roots, and killing baby quail who eat it unknowing.
+Please do not plant the non-native African daisy.
+It’s seed spread easily and it is becoming an invasive weed in the desert, pushing out our lovely natives with its toxic roots, and killing baby quail who eat it unknowing.
 There are so many pretty natives to plant instead of this killer.

-© Article is copyright by Jacqueline A. Soule.
+© Article copyright Jacqueline A. Soule.
 All rights reserved.
-Republishing an entire blog post or article is prohibited without permission.
-I receive many requests to reprint my work.
-My policy is that you may use a short excerpt but you must give proper credit to the author, and must include a link back to the original post on our site.
-Photos may not be used.
+You must ask permission to republish an entire blog post or article.
+You can use a short excerpt but you must give proper credit, plus you must include a link back to the original post on our site.
+No stealing photos.